MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/update-automation.md

   --channel Stable
 ```

 Update member clusters using an existing update strategy, ensuring the same node image version is used in every Azure region.
-Member clusters will all run the same node image version.
+All member clusters run the same node image version.

 ```azurecli-interactive
 az fleet autoupgradeprofile create \